Rapid Air Mobility

 - Allied aircraft receive priority handling by the European Organisation for the Safety of Air Navigation (EUROCONTROL) and can quickly deploy on short notice across Europe during a crisis.

-- RAM can be activated during crises in peacetime.
+- RAM can be activated during crises and in peacetime.

-- The North Atlantic Council has overall political control over RAM, while the authority to activate and run it operationally belongs to NATO’s Supreme Allied Commander Europe (SACEUR), one of the two Strategic Commanders.
+- The North Atlantic Council has overall political control over RAM, while the authority to activate and run it operationally belongs to NATO’s Supreme Allied Commander Europe (SACEUR).

-- In March 2020, in response to the outbreak of the COVID-19 virus, the initiative was activated to ensure timely delivery of medical supplies to Allies in need.
+- In March 2020, in response to the COVID-19 pandemic, an adapted version of the RAM process was activated for the first time, enabling the timely delivery of medical supplies to Allies in need.

 How does it work?